- Insurance costs are on the rise.

 I was recently looking at purchasing a 2015 Indian Scout and was curious about how quickly it would depreciate over the next 5 years.
 I couldn’t find a concise answer online so I did some research and calculations of my own.
-Before buying any new or used motorcycle, you should always think about how many years you plan on owning it and look consider how much it will depreciate.
+Before buying any new or used motorcycle, you should always think about how many years you plan on owning it and consider how much it will depreciate.

 What is motorcycle depreciation?
 Motorcycle depreciation is the reduction of the value of your motorcycle with the passing of time due to normal wear and tear.
-Some motorcycles depreciate faster than others due to reliability issues, model discontinuity, and other factors.
+Some motorcycles depreciate faster than others due to reliability issues, model discontinuity, and several other factors.

 I have years of experience with buying and selling motorcycles for a profit and I now work as a mechanical engineer.
 This research combines my years of experience because I want to give you the best estimate possible of what your motorcycle will be worth in the future.

-When Does A Motorcycle Depreciate The Most
+When Does A Motorcycle Depreciate The Most?

 A motorcycle depreciates the fastest in the first two years, usually between 19%-27%.
 A brand new motorcycle right off the show room floor will take an initial 5% hit just from you signing the ownership papers and driving it home.
 That motorcycle might be new to you, but it is now considered used to everyone else.